-When someone chooses to enter the hospitality business, it is likely because they have some idea that a great meal is something more than just the food you eat.
-They probably did not enter this business thinking that they would have to start learning about digital marketing and artificial intelligence technologies.
-However, it is increasingly clear in today’s marketplace that success requires developing a deep understanding of data and how it can drive actionable insights for your business (and revenue) – whether it’s a corporate conglomerate or a coffee shop.
+When people decide to enter the hospitality business, it is likely because they believe that a great meal is something quite special and they are prepared to go to great lengths to offer their patrons a one-of-a-kind experience.
+They probably did not enter think they would need to learn about digital marketing and artificial intelligence.
+However, it is increasingly clear in today’s marketplace that success requires a deep understanding of data and how it can drive actionable insights for the business (and the bottom line) – whether it’s a corporate pub or a coffee shop.

 How can BI help your restaurant?

 Depending on their functionality, your POS terminals can be connected to third party AI solutions.
 By examining employee input your restaurant can begin to understand how staff behaviour is affecting the bottom line.
-Employee fraud is a significant problem in many restaurants and will cost restaurants a great deal of money.
-These actions can be detected by analysing entries in the terminal, refunds and sales cancellations, all of these allow owners to build up a picture of any fraudulent behaviour.
+Employee fraud is a significant problem in many restaurants and costs the hospitality industry a great deal of money every year.
+These actions can be detected by analysing entries in the terminal, including refunds and sales cancellations, etc., which allow owners to build up a picture of any fraudulent behaviour.

 How do your customers move through your restaurants?
 Are people leaving in frustration because the lines are too long?
 If you take the time to watch your video feed, you might see where trouble spots are.
-You can even purchase an AI solution to do this for you.
+By improving these aspects, you can increase traffic and even improve your service.
+Nowadays, you can even purchase an AI solution to figure this out for you.

 Build an audience.

 Make sure your business has a webpage and a sufficient social media presence.
 And be prepared to invest some time into its development.
 Make sure that you have great Instagram photos, tweets and Facebook pages with readable menus, good reviews and attractive photos.
 Also, ensure that you list your restaurant on a venue hire marketplace.
 These will all help drive your business and help you understand how people might be finding your business – what search terms do they use on Google?
-Does your business have all of its information listed in Google or Facebook?
+Does your business have all of its information listed on Google or Facebook?
 These will also help you understand your competition better.
-People use these digital tools to navigate their world today, and you have a good amount of options to make the most of your effort.
+People use these digital tools every day to navigate the world, and you have a good amount of options to make the most of your effort.